moredure/vuexi/README.md

 ```npm install mikefaraponov/vuexi```

 ```javascript
-import * as InstancesClient from '@/resources/instances'
-import { begin, success, error, query, poll } from 'vuexi'
+// some random vuex module for view with instances import * as InstancesClient from '@/resources/instances' import { begin, success, error, query, poll } from 'vuexi'